-On 13th August 1925 one of the most important under-takings for the economic and social life of Ireland began when the first sod was cut at Ardnacrusha, Co Clare, for the construction of the Shannon Hydro-Electric Scheme.
+On 13th August 1925, one of the most important under-takings for the economic and social life of Ireland began when the first sod was cut at Ardnacrusha, Co Clare, for the construction of the Shannon Hydro-Electric Scheme.
 The initial proposal for the Scheme was presented by the German firm Siemens to the Government of the Irish Free State on 1st September 1924.
-The scheme was the first national integrated (generation, transmission, distribution, marketing and sale of electricity) system in the world and led to the establishment of the Electricity Supply Board (ESB) on 11th August 1927.
+It led to the establishment of the Electricity Supply Board (ESB) on 11th August 1927.

 It was a huge undertaking, employing over 5,000 people at its peak.
 To avoid flooding Limerick city with discharge waters, the station was built upstream, at Ardnacrusha.
 Water was diverted to it from the main river, via a dam and intake weir at Parteen, and channelled to the power station down a new 13-kilometre head-race canal that was dug out by bucket excavators.